Graph and String Parameters: Connections Between Pathwidth, Cutwidth and the Locality Number: Locality and Pathwidth

-Note that Theorem~\ref{thm:approxCut} only applies to $\minCutwidthProb$ for simple graphs; the case of multigraphs shall be briefly discussed in Section~\ref{sec:direct}.

-Many existing algorithms constructing path decompositions are of theoretical interest only, and this disadvantage carries over to the possible algorithms computing the locality number or cutwidth based on them.
-However, the reduction of Corollary~\ref{pathwidthLemma} is also applicable in a purely practical scenario, since any kind of practical algorithm constructing path decompositions can be used in order to compute marking sequences (the additional tasks of building $\alphagraph$ and the translation of a path decomposition for it back to a marking sequence are computationally simple).
-This observation is particularly interesting since developing practical algorithms constructing tree and path decompositions of small width is a vibrant research area.\footnote{See, e.g., the work~\cite{CoudertEtAl2016} and the references therein for practical algorithms constructing path decompositions; also note that designing exact and heuristic algorithms for constructing tree decompositions was part of the ``PACE 2017 Parameterized Algorithms and Computational Experiments Challenge''~\cite{DellEtAl2017}.}
+Another consequence that is worth mentioning is due to the fact that an optimal path decomposition can be computed faster than $\bigo^*(2^n)$.
+More precisely, it is shown in~\cite{SuchanVillanger2009} that for computing path decompositions, there is an exact algorithm with running time $\bigo^*((1.9657)^n)$, and even an additive approximation algorithm with running time $\bigo^*((1.89)^n)$.
+Consequently, there is a $2$-approximation algorithm for $\minlocProb$ with running time $\bigo^*((1.9657)^n)$ and an asymptotic $2$-approximation algorithm with running time $\bigo^*((1.89)^n)$ for $\minlocProb$.
+Many existing algorithms constructing path decompositions are of theoretical interest only, and this disadvantage carries over to the possible algorithms computing the locality number or cutwidth (see Section~\ref{sec:direct}) based on them.
+However, the reduction of \ref{pathwidthLemma} is also applicable in a purely practical scenario, since any kind of practical algorithm constructing path decompositions can be used to compute marking sequences (the additional tasks of building $\alphagraph$ and the translation of a path decomposition for it back to a marking sequence are computationally simple).
+This observation is particularly interesting since developing practical algorithms constructing tree and path decompositions of small width is a vibrant research area.
+See, e.g., the work~\cite{CoudertEtAl2016} and the references therein for practical algorithms constructing path decompositions; also note that designing exact and heuristic algorithms for constructing tree decompositions was part of the ``PACE 2017 Parameterized Algorithms and Computational Experiments Challenge''~\cite{DellEtAl2017}.
+As mentioned several times already, our reductions to and from the problem of computing the locality number also establish the locality number for words as a (somewhat unexpected) link between the graph parameters cutwidth and pathwidth.
+We shall discuss in more detail in Section~\ref{sec:direct} the consequences of this connection.
+Next, we conclude this section by providing a formal proof of Lemma~\ref{pathwidthLemma}, which is the main result of this section.